seemaullal/movie-favorites/README.md

 Submission

- - Please submit the following by emailing your Hackbright education team.
+ - Please submit the following by emailing your the education team.
 You can send the Github link and include the other information there in the README.
      - A link to your deployed code so we can test it (A few free hosting options: Heroku, Github pages, Netlify)
      - A link to your Github repository containing the code
      - Any other notes you'd like us to consider including design decisions you made, a feature list, usability instructions, etc.